 The Illinois Chapter of the National Organization of Minority Architects creates a platform of inclusion and growth to support all minority designers; as defined by ethnicity, gender, religion and sexual orientation.
-Our programming stems from three initiatives, Project Pipeline, Minority Leadership & Professional Development and the 2018 NOMA National Conference which we are honored to host.
+Our programming stems from three initiatives: Project Pipeline, Minority Leadership & Professional Development.

 This Initiative focuses on mentoring and developing minority leaders within our industry.
 Through this initiative, we host construction site tours, networking events and continuous education seminars.

 Is an architectural Summer Camp geared towards exposing minority students from underserved communities to the architectural design industry.
 Our pipeline programs consists of workshops, field trips, speaking engagements, career days and a 4 Day Architectural Summer Camp.

 "Design is social change, so lets make changes."

 oswaldo ortega|PAST president | 2016 AIA alan madison diversity award

 The National Organization of Minority Architects (NOMA) mission is to champion diversity within the design professions by promoting the excellence, community engagement, and professional development of its members.

 Fostering communications & fellowship among women and minority architects and being an effective source of motivation and inspiration for local area youth.

 Fighting discrimination and other selection policies being used by public and private sector clients to unfairly restrict women and minority architects' participation in design and construction.